bhartiy/learnsellacious/pages/19.coupons/coupons-and-discounts-for-store/docs.md

 New view (menu) is added to show coupon and discoints, also there are configuration to show coupon and discount on Store Page.

-1. To make coupon and discount menu go to Joomal Backend->Menu.
-Create new and select Sellacious->Coupons/Shoprules in menu type.

-oncce published coupons and disconts will show on frontend.
+1. To make coupon and discount menu go to **Joomal Backend->Menu**.
+Create new and select **Sellacious->Coupons/Shoprules in menu type**.
+Oncce published coupons and disconts will show on frontend.

 ![](Screenshot%202020-05-26%20at%2012.55.50%20PM.png)
 ![](72896069-e78bf100-3d44-11ea-837a-4740927a8f28.png)

 2. These coupons can be shown on sellers store page.
-To enable this go to Settings->Global Configuration->Frontened Display Options and enable coupons and discount for store page
+To enable this go to **Settings->Global Configuration->Frontened Display Options** and enable coupons and discount for store page.

 ![](72896061-e3f86a00-3d44-11ea-8750-64dac402061c.png)